Azure/azure-batch-maya/README.md

 You can use this, or you can [set up a storage account independently](https://docs.microsoft.com/azure/storage/storage-create-storage-account).

-## Loading the Plug-in in Maya and Installing dependencies
+## Loading the plug-in in Maya and installing dependencies

 Download the latest plug-in release and extract the azure_batch_maya directory to a location of your choice.
 The plug-in can be run directly from the azure_batch_maya directory.